Per-Plex/Battleship/README.md

 - New welcome screen
 - Hard difficulty uses a PDF algorthim for hunt and a standard target mode
 - Base template for GUI

-# Future Features
 - Fully interactive GUI
 - Main menu

+# Future Features
 - Sounds
 - Saving and loading states
 - PDF based target and hunt mode

 # How To Play

-Currently you can only play it with Python 3.4+ and the necessary dependencies installed (no current dependencies needed).
+For people just wanting to use the command line version you can use any version of Python 3.0+ For the GUI version you will need python 3.2.X and the necessary dependencies installed